 The mango adds a touch of sweetness and puts a fun twist on traditional pico de gallo.
 It also just screams summer even more with the addition of a tropical fruit.
 Serve it with this blackberry jalapeño margarita for the perfect summer duo.

-This mango pico de gallo is simple, fresh, and healthy.
+This mango pico de gallo is simple, fresh, and healthy, like my Mexican Pickled Onions.
 But it definitely does not lack in the flavor department.
 It is sweet, tangy, and a little spicy from the jalapeño.

 - This mango pico de gallo is loaded with fresh vegetables and fruit.